omarkmu/pz-omichat/docs/format-string-at-maps.md

 > `@($token:$token;1:$otherToken)`
 > `@($token;$otherToken)`

-### Defining at-maps
+## Defining At-maps

 At-maps are defined with an `@` sign and enclosed by parentheses.
-Entries are separated by a semicolon, and keys and values are separated by a colon.
+Keys and values are separated by a colon, and entries are separated by a semicolon.

 > `@()`
 > An empty at-map.